 But I wasn’t just a regular attendee – I was going to be one of the speakers!
 So that meant doing another first – publicly talking about myself and my life.
 This was naturally a daunting prospect, but exciting too.
 So I agreed to give it a go, it was worth a try.

-But I wanted to write in detail about my experience as well, which I’m going to split over a couple of posts so it doesn’t get too long.
+And I wanted to write in detail about my experience, which I’m going to split over a couple of posts so it doesn’t get too long.
 I’m then going to publish a written article version of my speech here, and a video version on my Youtube channel, so you can see what I said, and maybe it will give you some inspiration and reassurance too.
 So I’ve got quite a bit to share!

 It all started when Sue Ricketts from the Nystagmus Network got in touch with me.
 She had seen my blog and wanted to know if I would write a piece for their online newsletter.
 Initially I was asked in December last year just as I was about to move house, so it wasn’t possible.
 But when Sue got back in touch in July, I was much more able to do it.

 So in August, I sent her a short article about my relocation to London and how I’d been settling in, including a few photos for her to choose from.
 It’s in their queue for publication, so I’ll include the link here as soon as it goes live.
 And Sue loved it, which was very flattering in itself, and she’s now published it.
 But then came the surprise – she asked if I would be willing to give a speech at their Open Day!
 In particular, she wondered if I would talk about how I had been socialising in London, to build up a new network of friends and acquaintances from scratch.
 I had briefly touched upon it in my article, but she felt it would be useful to their audience to hear me talk about it in detail.